LaurentEsingle/LaurentEsingle.github.io/_posts/2021-05-10-enhanced-notebook.markdown

 **With a traditional notebook**

-Your code might look like this for a single file:
+The code might look like this for a single file:

 <p></p>
 <div align="left"><img src="/images/enhanced_notebook_4.png" width="85%" height="85%" /></div>